 WOW Factor: Increased Home Value

-Industry research shows a new metal roof installation adds as much as 70% of installation cost to your home's value.
+Roofing industry research shows that a new metal roof installation can add as much as 70% of the installation costs to your home's value.

-Metal Roofs are Energy Star rated saving you money on heating & cooling, plus the longevity makes metal roofs sustainable and eco-friendly.
+Metal Roofs are Energy Star rated and can save you money on heating & cooling.
+Plus, their longevity makes metal roofs sustainable and eco-friendly.